EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Experiments

 We use DINOv2-base as the backbone and conduct experiments on NVIDIA GeForce RTX 4090 GPUs using PyTorch.
 The backbone is completely frozen and only LoPA is trainable to refine the features from the backbone progressively.
 The low rank $r$ in LoPA is set to 4 and the scaling factor $s$ in Eq. (\ref{parallel_adapter}) is set to 0.5.
 We apply two stacked simplified decoder blocks for a trade-off between accuracy and efficiency, and leverage 64 queries to fully learn the effective features.
 Finally, the model outputs a 4096-dim global descriptor.
 We set the hyperparameters $\alpha = 1$, $\beta = 50$, $\lambda = 0$ in Eq. (\ref{MS_LOSS}) and margin = 0.1 in online mining, as in previous work \cite{mixvpr,cricavpr,BoQ}.
 We train our model using the Adam optimizer with the initial learning rate set as 0.0001 and multiplied by 0.7 after every 3 epochs.
 Each training batch consists of 72 places, with 4 images per place, totaling 288 images.
 The resolution of the input image is $224\times224$ during training ($322\times322$ in reference).
 We train the model for 15 epochs in total.

-\subsection{Comparison with State-of-the-art Methods}
+\subsection{Comparison with State-of-the-Art Methods}

-In this section, we compare our proposed method with a wide range of existing SOTA VPR algorithms, including eight single-stage VPR methods using global features for direct retrieval: NetVLAD \cite{netvlad}, SFRS \cite{SFRS}, CosPlace \cite{Cosplace}, MixVPR \cite{mixvpr}, EigenPlaces \cite{eigenplaces}, CricaVPR \cite{cricavpr} and BoQ \cite{BoQ}, as well as three superior two-stage VPR methods: Patch-NetVLAD \cite{patch-netvlad}, $R^2$Former \cite{zhu2023r2former} and SelaVPR \cite{selavpr}.
-Notably, our work uses the same training dataset as MixVPR, CricaVPR, SALAD and BoQ, i.e., GSV-Cities.
-Additionally, the latest works CricaVPR, SALAD, BoQ and SelaVPR all leverage the foundation model DINOv2 as the backbone (SelaVPR using DINOv2-large, while others using DINOv2-base) and achieve the SOTA performance on multiple benchmarks.
-Thus, we follow them and apply the DINOv2-base.
+In this section, we compare our proposed method with a wide range of existing SOTA VPR algorithms, including ten single-stage methods using global features for direct retrieval: NetVLAD \cite{netvlad}, SFRS \cite{SFRS}, CosPlace \cite{Cosplace}, MixVPR \cite{mixvpr}, EigenPlaces \cite{eigenplaces}, AnyLoc \cite{anyloc}, CricaVPR \cite{cricavpr}, SuperVLAD \cite{supervlad}, BoQ \cite{BoQ} and SALAD \cite{SALAD}, as well as three superior two-stage methods: Patch-NetVLAD \cite{patch-netvlad}, $R^2$Former \cite{zhu2023r2former} and SelaVPR \cite{selavpr}.
+Notably, our work uses the same training dataset as SALAD and BoQ, i.e., GSV-Cities.
+Additionally, the latest works CricaVPR, SuperVLAD, SALAD, BoQ and SelaVPR all leverage the foundation model DINOv2 as the backbone (SelaVPR using DINOv2-large, while others using DINOv2-base) and achieve the SOTA performance on multiple benchmarks.
+Thus, we also apply the DINOv2-base.
 Table \ref{tab:comparison with state-of-the-art} shows the quantitative results on MSLS, Tokyo24/7, SPED and Pitts30k.
 Our method achieves the best R@1/R@5/R@10 performance on almost all datasets.